 The institute has established a training cell to offer regular courses in emerging technologies and soft skills.
-Collaborations with Coursera, Infosys Springboard, IBM Skills Build, and highlight programs through the skill development center in Ratnagiri (MSME) enhance the breadth of offerings.
-Departments offer value-added programs focusing on skill-based learning and MSA programs.
-Memorandums of understanding (MOUs) with industry partners such as Mechatol, Sourmandal Solar, Intel, among others, enrich the curriculum.
-Faculty members are encouraged to pursue UHV certificate courses, and ethical values are instilled during induction.
-Collaborations with organizations like ISHRAE and ASHRAE promote social values alongside technical skills.
-An Ethics course is integrated into the curriculum of Semester II and V. Skilling courses are an integral part of the institute's regular value-adding activities.
-Student are encouraged to complete at least one valueadding vocational course either in offline or online mode.
-Tie-ups with IBM Skills Build and Infosys Springboard facilitate additional skill development opportunities.
-Institute is associated with the skill and entrepreneur development center in Ratnagiri and conducted programs for students.
+Collaborations with Coursera, Infosys Springboard, IBM Skills Build, and programs at the Skill Development Center in Ratnagiri (MSME) broaden our offerings.
+Departments provide value-added programs focusing on skill-based learning and MSA programs.
+Memorandums of understanding (MOUs) with industry partners such as Mechatol, Sourmandal Solar, and Intel enrich the curriculum.
+Faculty members are encouraged to pursue UHV certificate courses, and ethical values are emphasized during induction.
+Collaborations with organizations like ISHRAE and ASHRAE foster social values alongside technical skills.
+An Ethics course is integrated into the curriculum of Semesters II and V. Skilling courses are a core component of the institute's regular value-adding activities.
+Students are encouraged to complete at least one value-added vocational course, either offline or online.
+Tie-ups with IBM Skills Build and Infosys Springboard provide additional skill development opportunities.
+The institute is associated with the Skill and Entrepreneur Development Center in Ratnagiri and has conducted programs for students.